sepandhaghighi/usb-lamp/README.md

 - This circuit typically draws **15–20mA**
 - You can safely power one LED with plenty of margin

+### ✳️ Parallel LEDs

+> ℹ️ You can connect multiple LEDs in parallel, but each **must have its own resistor** to ensure proper current limiting.
+> ⚠️ Never connect LEDs directly in parallel without individual resistors, and keep total current below USB limits (<**500 mA**).

 ---

 ## 🖼️ Image